 In other words: if cookies can be used to identify an individual - they are considered personal data (before ePR is enforced).

 [icon name="icon-star"] Cookies are only a small part of personal data that is managed by organizations.
 This is why you should review how and what personal information you collect and store to comply with GDPR.

 Ok, so this one is pretty tricky and is usually not explained on other websites that offer cookie banner solutions.

-Basically you only care about ePR when it comes to cookies since GDPR does not focus on cookies and digital communications. ePR is specifically designed to explain how privacy and cookies should work together. e-Privacy Regulation also replaces e-Privacy Directive that forces websites to show banners, also known as "Cookie Law".
+Basically, you only care about ePR when it comes to cookies since GDPR does not focus on cookies and digital communications. ePR is specifically designed to explain how privacy and cookies should work together. e-Privacy Regulation also replaces e-Privacy Directive that forces websites to show banners, also known as "Cookie Law".

 Now comes the interesting part:

-ePR and GDPR were both designed to get applied at the same date (25th of May 2018) since they both are designed to work together.
-However due to different reasons ePR got delayed and will not come in force on the same date as GDPR.
-So what we have after 25th of May is quite a tricky situation - regulation that is designed to control how cookies are used (e-Privacy Regulation) is still in development, old directive (e-Privacy Directive) is still in the air and we just use GDPR and consider cookies as private data (not all of them, only ones that can be treated as personal data).
+ePR and GDPR were both designed to get applied on the same date (25th of May 2018) since they both are designed to work together.
+However, due to different reasons, ePR got delayed and will not come in force on the same date as GDPR.
+So what we have after the 25th of May is quite a tricky situation - regulation that is designed to control how cookies are used (e-Privacy Regulation) is still in development, old directive (e-Privacy Directive) is still in the air and we just use GDPR and consider cookies as private data (not all of them, only ones that can be treated as personal data).
 Not sure how strict regulators will look at this having in mind that GDPR is not designed to regulate cookies in the first place.
-Once ePR is enforced, new changes will apply and most of GDPR changes (see below) regarding cookies will no longer be valid.
+Once ePR is enforced, new changes will apply and most GDPR changes (see below) regarding cookies will no longer be valid.

 Here are some key changes you should know when it comes to cookies: